Seven Natural Home Remedies to Treat Athlete's Foot

 - Immune deficiencies.

-- Wearing socks or tights that aren’t made of cotton or wearing closed shoes that don’t allow the feet to ventilate properly.
+- Wearing socks or tights that aren’t made of cotton or wearing closed plastic shoes that don’t allow the feet to ventilate properly.

 What are the symptoms of athlete’s foot?